 The issued green card will be an “immediate relative green card” if you have been married for at least two years.
 This is a regular 10 year Green Card with a relatively easy renewal process.

-Scenario B: Consular Processing for Non-Immigrant Spouse Living in the US
+Scenario B: Adjustment of Status for a U.S. Citizen Spouse Living in the US

 This application package must include: